 Roberts, by using Hylton to support his opinion that the ACA was not a direct tax, became one of many Supreme Court justices who had used the case to justify expanded federal taxation.

-The Supreme Court’s frequent use of Hylton raises some important questions that we haven’t answered yet.
+The Supreme Court’s decision in Hylton raises some important questions.

-Why did the Virginians see this tax as a threat to individual liberty and a threat to the very nation itself?
+Or, were the Virginians who opposed this tax justified in their belief that a simple tax on carriages would indeed be a threat to individual liberty and to the very nation itself?